 Whether you are investigating a grievance, initiating disciplinary proceedings against an employee or dismissing a staff member, you should keep a clear paper trail as evidence.
 This includes records of meeting invitations and detailed notes of what was said, in addition to any emails sent or received.

 If the case does proceed, you will be able to provide hard evidence that you have acted appropriately.

 To submit a claim, your employee will normally first have to notify ACAS that they intend to do so.
 They will try and help you resolve the issue through a process called early conciliation, whereby they support both parties to negotiate settlement terms.
 I f neither party wants to attempt early conciliation, or the process fails, then your employee can then submit an ET1 claim form to which you will have 28 days to respond with your defence.

 Our employment law solicitors have many years’ experience in helping employers respond successfully to claims, assisting them to prepare the documentation and evidence needed to respond to the claim and representing them at hearings.

 A settlement agreement (formerly known as a compromise agreement) can be used to resolve a dispute and allow all parties to draw a line under matters and part company on a dignified basis.

 The agreement typically offers your employee a severance payment in exchange for their agreement not to take any further legal action against you.
 However, it is important to take legal advice to ensure this is a viable option in the circumstances and how best to make an offer as you may otherwise prejudice your position.

-If you offer a settlement agreement without following the right process, and your employee rejects it and goes on to make an employment tribunal claim anyway, any conversations you had regarding the settlement agreement can potentially (but not always) be used as evidence against you.
+If you offer a settlement agreement without following the right process, and your employee rejects it and goes on to make a claim anyway, any conversations you had regarding the settlement agreement can potentially (but not always) be used as evidence against you.